composer/composer/doc/04-schema.md

 #### replace

 Lists packages that are replaced by this package.
+This allows you to fork a package, publish it under a different name with its own version numbers, while packages requiring the original package continue to work with your fork because it replaces the original package.

-This is useful for packages that contain sub-packages, for example the main symfony/symfony package contains all the Symfony Components which are also available as individual packages.
+This is also useful for packages that contain sub-packages, for example the main symfony/symfony package contains all the Symfony Components which are also available as individual packages.
 If you require the main package it will automatically fulfill any requirement of one of the individual components, since it replaces them.

-Caution is advised when using replace however, for the sub-package example above you should typically only replace using `self.version` as a version constraint, to make sure the main package only replaces the sub-packages of that exact version, and not any other version, which would be incorrect.
+Caution is advised when using replace for the sub-package purpose explained above.
+You should then typically only replace using `self.version` as a version constraint, to make sure the main package only replaces the sub-packages of that exact version, and not any other version, which would be incorrect.